-Clarisa Diaz is the interaction and graphic designer for New York Public Radio’s newsroom, including Gothamist and WNYC's Data News & Journalism team.
-She also draws and writes for Gothamist.
+Clarisa Diaz is the senior interaction and graphic designer for New York Public Radio’s newsroom, including Gothamist and WNYC's Data News & Journalism team.
 She reports on issues related to design and environmental science.
 Clarisa was named a 2019-2020 Connected Coastlines grantee to report on climate change in NYC with the Pulitzer Center on Crisis Reporting.
 Her story on the city’s peaker power plants won the 2020 Front Page Award for a locally reported feature.
-She was awarded a journalism fellowship at the Woods Hole Oceanographic Institution in 2018.
-Her reporting and design work has been featured on PBS, Science Friday, and recognized by the Kantar Information is Beautiful Awards and The Municipal Art Society of New York MASterwork Awards.
+She was awarded a science journalism fellowship at the Woods Hole Oceanographic Institution in 2018.
+Her reporting and design work has also been featured on PBS, Science Friday, recognized by the Kantar Information is Beautiful Awards and The Municipal Art Society of New York MASterwork Awards.
 She was on the WNYC team that created the Harlem Heat project, which won a national Edward R. Murrow Award for Excellence in Innovation in 2017.
 You can see more of her work at www.clarisadiaz.com.

 Clarisa Diaz appears in the following: